 Giles says he would have chimed up and said the word in Japanese but it was the first word of the sentence and he had no idea what the guy was trying to say.

 “This whole tragedy could have been avoided if I just had a hint of context,” said Giles.

 “Those seconds were just too young to die.”

-The local guy hadn’t verbalized the English word since first year high school during dictation but strongly felt as if the time was right to give it a crack.
+The local guy hadn’t verbalized the English word since his first year of high school during dictation, but strongly felt as if the time was right to give it a crack.